xcdl/xcdl.github.io-source/pages/guide/concepts.md

 ### Components

+Components are containers of other objects.

 A **component** is a unit of functionality such as a particular RTOS scheduler or a device driver for a specific device.
 A component is also a configuration option in that users may want to enable or disable all the functionality of a component.
 For example, if a particular device on the target hardware is not going to be used by the application, directly or indirectly, then there is no point in having a device driver for it.
 Furthermore disabling the device driver should reduce the memory requirements for both code and data.

 #### Hierarchy

 Components may contain further configuration objects.
-In the case of a device driver, there may be options to control the exact behavior of that driver.
+In the case of a device driver, there may be options to control the exact behaviour of that driver.
 These will of course be irrelevant if the driver as a whole is disabled.
 More generally options and components live in a hierarchy, where any component or package can contain options specific to that component and further sub-components.

 #### Active/inactive

 Components can be *active/inactive*.
-Inactive components are shown as grey in the interface, and the user cannot enable/disable them, or change the value if not boolean.
-A component is automatically inactive if its parent component is inactive or disabled.
+Inactive components are not shown in the current virtual hierarchy.
+If the full tree is displayed, inactive components are shown as grey in the interface, and the user cannot enable/disable them, or change the value if not boolean.
+A component is automatically inactive if its parent object is inactive or disabled.

 #### Enabled/disabled

 Active components can be *enabled/disabled* by users, usually via a graphical tool, similar to options.
 More complex options can have different types, and values according to these types.

+### Files

+Files are a special type of components, that map to physical files.

+#### Node name

+The node name of a file is exactly the file name, as represented in the file system.

+#### Hierarchy

+Files are generally children of components, but may also have other components as children.

+#### Active/inactive

+Files can be *active/inactive*.
+Inactive files are not shown in the current virtual hierarchy.
+If the full tree is displayed, inactive files are shown as grey in the interface, and the user cannot enable/disable them.
+A file is automatically inactive if its parent object is inactive or disabled.

+#### Enabled/disabled

+Active files can be *enabled/disabled* by users, usually via a graphical tool, similar to options.

+Enabled files are generally included in the build (copied or linked to the project).
+Disabled files behave like non-existing for the project and any reference to disabled files should break the build.

 ### Packages